 As we entered into prayer for this young man, everyone in the room felt pressure to try to make ourselves certain that this man was in fact going to be healed.
 As I share in my book, after a couple of minutes of praying the image of the Lion on the Wizard of Oz suddenly popped into my mind and I saw him saying, “I do believe, I do believe, I do, I do, I DO believe!” just as he does in the movie.
 It occurred to me that this was exactly what we were doing.
 We were trying to talk ourselves into becoming certain, as if faith was a sort of psychological gimmick.
 And it made me wonder what kind of God would leverage the life of a young man on how well we were to perform this psychological gimmickry, and about a matter that, if we’re honest with ourselves, we can’t be certain of.
 It seemed like we were caught in a cruel, twisted joke!”

 As you might expect, faith can become a heavy burden when it’s exercised in such a manner.
+From time to time, I certainly felt it.
 When God didn’t answer my prayers, there was always the distinct possibility that it was because I didn’t believe hard enough that he would.
 I found this confusing, because the prayers he didn’t answer were often the ones I was most certain that he would, in fact, answer.
 Then when he didn’t, I’d embark on a lot of soul-searching and introspection: where had I gone wrong?
 Where, inside me, could I find this lack of faith and drive it out?

-Even more psychologically stressful than the original “gimmick”, was the one that came after: the task of persuading myself to have even more faith in God’s prayer-answering capacities than I did prior to the prayer being unanswered.
+Even more psychologically stressful than the original “gimmick”, was the one that came after: the task of persuading myself to have even more faith in God’s prayer-answering capacities than I did prior to a prayer going unanswered.
 It’s a normal, healthy, human thing to try to keep one’s expectations realistic, but for many Christians, it’s a barrier to true faith that must be overcome.

 For example, let’s say you pray Prayer 1 with 99% confidence that God will answer, and God doesn’t answer.
 When it comes time to pray Prayer 2, what’s your expectation going to be that God will answer your prayer: higher or lower?
 It’s only natural that your expectation will be lower, of course.
 After all, you prayed once before and didn’t get an answer.
 And yet, the model of faith I followed stated that because 99% confidence had been too low to see Prayer 1 answered, when it was time to pray Prayer 2 I had to move my confidence up to 100% or I could probably expect the same negative outcome.
 In other words, the model of faith I followed went against the basic processes humans use to make sense of the world; judging the likely outcomes of various actions based on previous experience.
 How can this not be psychologically stressful?